-- Printed on paper via mail delivery, which takes about 3 days from processing to delivery. - A secure pdf format via email for immediately delivery.
-However, with the pdf format, it is best to check with the third party recipient to determine if this method of delivery is acceptable.
+1. Printed on paper via mail delivery, which takes about 3 days from processing to delivery.

+2. A secure pdf format via email for immediately delivery.
+However, with the pdf format, it is best to check with the third-party recipient to determine if this method of delivery is acceptable.

 The procedure for ordering transcripts can be found on the Registrar's website.
-For more detailed information on the secure pdf format see Appendix H, page 118.
+For more detailed information on the secure pdf format see Appendix A-Registrar's Services.

-32. Public Safety
+Public Safety

-Escort Service
+1. Escort Service

-Escort Service is available to students within the campus area (W. 165th to W. 179th Streets, Broadway to Haven Ave) by calling the Office of Public Safety 15 minutes prior to your need for an escort.
-Phone 212-305-8100.
+Escort Service is available to students within the campus area (W. 165th to W. 179th Streets, Broadway to Haven Ave) by calling the Office of Public Safety (212-305-8100) 15 minutes prior to your need for an escort.
 An escort (either by foot patrol or vehicle) is available 24 hours a day.

-Computer Security
+2. Computer Security

-Laptop and PC recovery software available for free online through Columbia Public Safety.
+Laptop and PC recovery software is available for free online through Columbia Public Safety.

-Operation ID: property engraving is free; great for laptops, computers, etc. Once engraved, it is registered with the NYPD and Columbia University Department of Public Safety.
+Operation ID: Columbia Public Safety offers free property engraving.
+It is great for laptops, computers, etc. Once engraved, the property is registered with the NYPD and Columbia University Department of Public Safety.

-Bike Registration
+3. Bike Registration

-Bike registration: free, registered with the NYPD.
+Columbia Public Safety offers free bike registration, registered with the NYPD.
 Visit or contact Columbia Public Safety (212-854-8513) to get your bike registered.